sinedied/devc/README.md

 Note: currently, the dev container must have been created in VS Code before you can use this command.
 Building the dev container from the command line is not (yet) supported.

+## Contributing

+Contributions are welcome! :heart:
+You can have a look at the [contributing guide](CONTRIBUTING.md) to learn how to contribute to this project.

 ## Related projects

 - https://code.visualstudio.com/docs/remote/devcontainer-cli